-Consortium Member Tame: Dennis Groh Title: Vice President, Chief Marketing Officer Company Name: Engineering Services Network, Inc. (ESN).
+Consortium Membel ame: Dennis Groh Title: Vice President, Chief Marketing Officer Company Name: Engineering Services Network, Inc. (ESN).

 Mr. Groh has more than 35 years of extensive experience in managing acquisition and information technology resources in both the public and private sectors.
 At ESN, his duties include helping generate business development initiatives and opportunities to lead ESN toward achieving its new business growth goals and objectives.
 He leads ESN's growth, sales, and marketing strategy through business development activities, and strategic planning.
 Mr. Groh is instrumental to ESN's effort in establishing new business alliances, cultivating strategies for establishing partnerships, and forming business relationships.
-He participates in deal negotiations, contract development, and leading new business to a large business with new contract awards value at over \$61M as a result of his outstanding business development efforts.
+He participates in deal negotiations, contract development, and leading new business expansion projects.
+Through his guidance he has led ESN's growth from a small business to a large business with new contract awards value at over \$61M as a result of his outstanding business development efforts.